-I realize that no two people are the same and as such tailor my therapy to meet the specific needs of my clients in a range of formats.
-Whether you are struggling with anxiety, depression, or any other issue, I will help you recognize underlying problems, fully realize your strengths, and adjust certain behaviors and thoughts to see things a different, healthier way.
+At New Moon Center for Embodied Healing, we realize that no two people are the same, and as such, we tailor therapy to meet the specific needs of clients in a range of formats.
+Whether you are struggling with anxiety, depression, or any other issue, our team can help you recognize underlying problems, fully realize your strengths, and adjust certain behaviors and thoughts to see things a different, more authentic way.

 If you’ve been feeling hopeless or lost lately, or struggling with a problem in your life that feels insurmountable, individual therapy could help you improve your everyday life.
 Individual therapy helps you win against whatever you’re battling by putting a real expert in your corner by means of a professional therapist.